awsdocs/aws-rust-developer-guide-v1/doc_source/kms_ReEncrypt_rust_topic.md

 # Decrypt ciphertext and then reencrypt it<a name="kms_ReEncrypt_rust_topic"></a>

-The following code example shows how to Decrypt and then reencrypt text
+The following code example shows how to decrypt and then reencrypt text\.

 **SDK for Rust**
 This documentation is for an SDK in preview release\.
 The SDK is subject to change and should not be used in production\.